vicroms/vcpkg-docs/vcpkg/users/platforms/xbox.md

 # Xbox

 > [!NOTE]
 > Xbox is not tested as part of vcpkg repository's continuous integration process, so regressions can occur as part of library updates.

 ## Xbox community triplets

-vcpkg includes [community triplets](https://github.com/microsoft/vcpkg/tree/master/triplets/community) for [Microsoft GDK](https://aka.ms/gdk) PC and [Xbox](https://aka.ms/gdkx) development.
+vcpkg includes [community triplets](https://github.com/microsoft/vcpkg/tree/master/triplets/community) for Xbox development using the [Microsoft GDK with Xbox Extensions](https://aka.ms/gdkx).
 They make use of the MSVC compiler toolset (Visual Studio 2019 version 16.11 or later).

 There are two variants for each triplet: static and dynamic linking.